Biagini Passo: Background

 The Biagini Passo was built in ACM's factory in Atessa, in the province of Chieti.
 220 people worked at this location building the car.

 Production estimates range from a high of around 300 units, to a low of less than 100, and possibly as few as 65.
 The Passo was sold in both Italy and Germany.

 While most production Passos used a 1.8 L gasoline engine, a 2.0 L version was available in some markets, including Italy.
-The company planned to eventually offer three different gasoline engine options and one diesel, and also said that a hardtop version of the Passo was being developed.
+The company planned to eventually offer three different gasoline engine options and one diesel, while also reportedly working on a hardtop version of the Passo.

 Inadequate corrosion protection has resulted in many Passos being scrapped due to rust damage, making roadworthy examples even rarer.

 Volkswagen called the Biagini Passo a "conceptual predecessor" of their own T-Roc Cabriolet of 2020.
 A Biagini Passo was displayed at the Volkswagen AutoMuseum in February 2019.